KevinAst/feature-u/docs/presentation.md

-# Playful Features Video
+# Playful Features

 **_Feature-Driven Development that "Plugs and Plays"_**

-When grasping a new concept, it is sometimes better to see it in action!
-This section contains a screen cast video of a presentation that has been given to a number of regional conferences and local meetup groups.
+When grasping a new concept, it is helpful to **see it in action!**
+This section contains a **screencast video** of a presentation that has been given to a number of regional conferences and local meetup groups.

 The presentation closely follows the {{book.guide.basicConcepts}}
 section, and demonstrates the newly developed concepts in a real world